-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-In this article
+In this article:

 - United MileagePlus®

-- Southwest Rapid Rewards®
+- Southwest Airlines Rapid Rewards®

-- Aer Lingus Avios (lets you book American Airlines flights)
+- Aer Lingus, AerClub (lets you book American Airlines flights)

 - Virgin Atlantic Flying Club (lets you book Delta flights)

 You can also transfer to these hotel travel partners: